The New England Journal of Medicine September 02, 1993

 Bottom Line

-The GUSTO-I trial demonstrated that an accelerated regimen of recombinant tissue plasminogen activator (rt-PA) combined with intravenous heparin significantly reduced 30-day mortality compared with streptokinase-based regimens in patients with acute myocardial infarction.
+The GUSTO-I trial demonstrated that an accelerated infusion of tissue plasminogen activator (t-PA) combined with intravenous heparin significantly reduced 30-day mortality in acute myocardial infarction compared to standard streptokinase regimens.

 Key Findings